Edmond Brodeur

-Joseph Edmond Brodeur (July 5, 1898 in St. Hyacinthe, Quebec – May 19, 1988) was a politician in Manitoba, Canada.
+Joseph Edmond Brodeur (July 5, 1898 – May 19, 1988) was a politician in Manitoba, Canada.
 He served in the Legislative Assembly of Manitoba as a Liberal-Progressive from 1952 to 1958.

+Biography

-Brodeur was educated at St. Boniface College.
+Brodeur was born in 1898 at St. Hyacinthe, Quebec and was educated at St. Boniface College.
 He was a member of the Knights of Columbus, reaching the fourth degree by the mid-1950s.
 He was secretary-treasurer for the Rural Municipality of Ritchot.
 Brodeur ran an insurance agency and also operated a garage in partnership with his brother.

 He was first elected to the Manitoba legislature in a by-election held on January 21, 1952, in the rural constituency of La Verendrye.
 He was re-elected without difficulty in the 1953 provincial election, and was a backbench supporter of Douglas Campbell's government during his time in the legislature.
 He did not seek re-election in 1958.

 Brodeur died in Winnipeg and was buried in St. Adolphe.